 RECOMMENDATIONS The Trust Board are asked to approve the report to enable it to be published on the Trust and government website in line with statutory reporting guidelines.
 The Trust is committed to ensuring an equitable workforce and steps to reduce the gender pay gap will be incorporated into Trust Workforce Equality Objectives.
-The key objectives identified in this report will be incorporated into the People Plan Operational Plan and will be monitored by the Workforce and Organisational Development committee on a quarterly basis.
-The specific objectives include; - 1.
-Promoting Clinical Excellence Awards to encourage range of applications reflective of our workforce - 2.
-Support for consultants considering making an application for a CEA to assist them through the process - 3.
-Promotion and support of flexible working arrangements
+The key objectives identified in this report will be incorporated into the People Plan Operational Plan and will be monitored by the People and Wellbeing Committee on a quarterly basis.
+The specific objectives include: